Fayetteville, Texas: History

 The town made national news during World War I. As reprinted by Stars and Stripes in its March 15, 1918 issue, the town's mayor, W. C. Langlotz, and ten of the town's citizens were charged with espionage.
 They were arrested following the display of the flag of the German Empire over the entryway of the Germania club in Fayetteville.
-The group pleaded "not guilty": the mayor said the flag had been displayed by mistake.
+The mayor said the flag had been displayed by mistake and the group pleaded "not guilty".

 The majority of the area within the town boundaries was designated the Fayetteville Historic District and listed on the National Register of Historic Places on July 10, 2008.